sunfounder/arduino_starter_kit/docs/source/24_flowing_light.rst

     }

 * When the ``ST_CP`` pin receives a rising edge signal, the data in the shift register is copied to the storage register.
-* The data in the storage register is directly connected to the output pins of the 74HC595, and these output pins are connected to the LEDs.
-* Once the data is copied to the storage register, the LEDs connected to the corresponding output pins will light up or remain off according to whether the data is 1 or 0.
+* Once the data is copied to the storage register, the LEDs connected to the corresponding output pins(Q0 ~ Q7) will light up or remain off according to whether the data is 1 or 0.

 .. image:: img/24_74hc595_storage_1data.png
     :width: 300